LangleyAcademy058

 Regular in-school CPD sessions are held to update school staff on appropriate strategies to support students in mainstream lessons.

-The school also has an oversubscribed 8-place Hearing Resource Base for students with an Educational Health Care Plan (EHCP) and a diagnosis of moderate to severe Hearing Impairment as their main need.
-Places are allocated through a consultation process with the Slough SEND department.
+The school also has a dedicated Hearing Resource Base which is an acoustically treated space for students with a moderate to profound hearing loss as their main need.
+Places are allocated through a consultation process with the Slough SEND department for students who have an Educational Health Care Plan (EHCP).

 Students attached to the Base are allocated to mainstream House Tutor groups and will spend at least 60% of their lessons in the mainstream lessons with some additional support.
 These students will access the Resource Base for relevant interventions and specialist teaching as outlined on their EHCPs delivered by Teachers of the Deaf and other specialists.